Sirkew/Sirkew/README.md

 Hi there!
-My name is Sirkew Chakma and I am an experienced web developer with over 3
+My name is Sirkew Chakma and I am an experienced web developer with over 6

-years of experience in the industry.
+months of experience in the industry.
 I have a proven track record of delivering high-quality

  web development projects on time and within budget, and I am confident in my ability to help